manpanmanpan/manpanmanpan.github.io/_posts/2019-2-18-AB Testing.md

 For example:
 We want to track the latency of a video, that is how long it takes the video to load.
 There are 5 summary metirc (Median, 80th, 85th, 90th, 99th percentile).
-How t0 choose summary metric?
+How to choose summary metric?

 For retrospective analysis, we de-segment the data by different videos (look at the distribution of load time per video).